-Are you currently thinking about the differences between CPM and eCPM?
+Are you currently thinking what is the difference between CPM and eCPM?

 This article will strengthen your understanding of CPM and eCPM with specific examples.
 You will also learn– why these two metrics matter to you as a publisher.

 - CPM Formula